Trump, Carson tout covid-19 treatments as lifesavers. But regular people find them harder to get.

 “Frankly, the image of Trump coming out of Walter Reed and being better so quickly, I think it really gave a lot of people a false sense of security regarding what a treatment can do,” said Jeanne Marrazzo, director of the division of infectious diseases at the University of Alabama at Birmingham.
 “The reality is, people who have extra access to the latest and greatest treatments are not your average person. . . .
 People don’t realize how inaccessible these drugs are.”

-In some ways, the story of the antibody treatments is the tale of the United States health-care system, which tends to cater to the well-insured and well-connected, especially in providing new treatments.
+In some ways, the story of the antibody treatments is the tale of the U.S. health-care system, which tends to cater to the well-insured and well-connected, especially in providing new treatments.

 Scarce supplies also are a defining theme of the pandemic, as shortages of coronavirus tests, personal protective equipment and toilet paper have forced rationing until production catches up.
 That trend will continue with coronavirus vaccines, which are likely to come online next month.

 In the case of the antibody drugs, they are complicated to make because they are created by live cells.
 The manufacturing process can’t be rushed.
-And the drugs must be administered intravenously, creating challenges for health facilities that must set up separate infusion centers so that patients with cancer and autoimmune disorders aren’t exposed to people who are infected.
+And the drugs must be administered intravenously, creating challenges for health facilities that must set up separate infusion centers so patients with cancer and autoimmune disorders aren’t exposed to people who are infected.

-Trump received his treatment on Oct.
+Trump received his treatment Oct.
 2, shortly before he was taken to Walter Reed National Military Medical Center.
 Christie, who days before had helped prepare Trump for the first presidential debate, became seriously ill and received the Lilly drug while hospitalized.

 Carson received the Regeneron drug more recently, as an outpatient at Walter Reed.
 In a Facebook post Friday, he said he had been “desperately ill” with covid-19 and that Trump “cleared me for the monoclonal antibody therapy that he had previously received, which I am convinced saved my life.”
-The retired neurosurgeon said he realized that he had access to a level of medical care most Americans do not, and added that such care should be available to everyone.
+The retired neurosurgeon said he realized he had access to a level of medical care most Americans do not, and added that such care should be available to everyone.
 A HUD spokesman declined to comment.

-Carson, Christie and Trump all got the drugs under “expanded access” programs before they were authorized by the FDA.
+Carson, Christie and Trump all got the drugs under “expanded access” programs before they were authorized by the Food and Drug Administration.

 Health experts worried their experiences would give Americans the wrong impression about the drugs’ availability.

-“The president will not be calling Regeneron so that your grandmother can receive the therapy,” Walid Gellad, director of the University of Pittsburgh’s Center for Pharmaceutical Center for Pharmaceutical Policy and Prescribing, wrote in an email.
+“The president will not be calling Regeneron so that your grandmother can receive the therapy,” Walid Gellad, director of the University of Pittsburgh’s Center for Pharmaceutical Pharmaceutical Policy and Prescribing, wrote in an email.
 “I don’t know to what extent the public understands how limited these therapies will be initially.”

 In addition, the drugs are not suitable for people who are severely ill.
 Several weeks after Trump got the treatments, studies showed that the medications don’t help hospitalized patients, and might even harm them.
-When the Food and Drug Administration cleared the drugs, the agency stipulated they were for patients with mild to moderate cases who are at high risk for serious illness because of age or medical conditions such as obesity or diabetes.
+When the FDA cleared the drugs, the agency stipulated they were for patients with mild to moderate cases who are at high risk for serious illness because of age or medical conditions such as obesity or diabetes.
 The goal is to keep those patients out of the hospital.

 Several other people in Trump’s orbit also have had covid-19 and were offered help getting access to the drugs.

 One adviser who contracted the virus said the president offered to get the Regeneron drug for him.
-“It’ll make you better overnight,” the president said, according to an individual who spoke on the condition of anonymity because of the sensitive nature of the information.
+“It’ll make you better overnight,” the president said, according to a person who spoke on the condition of anonymity because of the sensitive nature of the information.
 But the adviser demurred, saying he did not need it.

 Ronna McDaniel, chairwoman of the Republican National Committee, and Mark Meadows, Trump’s chief of staff, also tested positive but didn’t need the antibodies, officials said.